masalinas/poc-node-fhir-client/README.md

 ```

 ## Program your App ...
-The code generate from swagger codegen import bad import 'rxjs'.
-Set in all services this new import:
+The angular services generated from swagger-codegen created bad import 'rxjs' in all services inside src/app/shared/services/backedn/api.
+Update these services with this patch:

 ```shell
 import { Observable } from 'rxjs';
 ```
 ## Add a patient using Postman

+We can insert a Patient resource from Postman App:

 ```javascript
 {
   "resourceType": "Patient",